alda-lang/alda/README.md

+# Alda

-# Alda: a music programming language for musicians
+## A music programming language for musicians

 Inspired by other music/audio programming languages such as [PPMCK][ppmck], [LilyPond][lilypond] and [ChucK][chuck], Alda aims to be a